 An array of beautiful, barely-there, dusty tones will lift your space out of the ordinary as well as add a calming, dreamy vibe—ideal for your bedroom.
-On the walls below, the prettiest peach I ever did see, contrasting with the accents of heathered lolly pink, sapphire, mustard and violet.
-I also love the peach bedding, spiky aloe vera tree and omg, those tassels.
+One of the loveliest colour combos I’ve seen is a pretty peach contrasted with heathered lolly pink, mustard and violet.
+Sapphire blue makes a great accent in this scheme.

 3. Pale sand and teal

-Here’s a great example of a pastel bedroom that’s anything but saccharine sweet.
-It’s a pared-down neutral palette featuring subtle tints, in muted sand and blush tones.
-It’s just enough to add depth and warmth.
-And how good do the deep teal green cushion and the potplant’s olive foliage look with these tones?
+For a pastel bedroom that’s anything but saccharine sweet, choose a pared-down neutral palette.
+For example, you might feature subtle tints in muted sand and blush tones.
+Just enough to add depth and warmth.
+Then add deep teal green cushion and plenty of potplants (olive foliage looks amazing with these tones).

 4. Warm pastel greys

-Together with a clean, streamlined look, grey always givens off those sophisticated contemporary vibes.
-And grey and pastel Is always a good combo since they share a mix of white, grey also being a tint.
-Below, a warm grey half wall is balanced by powder pink and bright white.
+For a clean, streamlined look, grey always gives off sophisticated contemporary vibes.
+And mixing grey with other pastels is a good combo since they share a common base of white, grey also being a tint.
+You could also try going for half wall of grey, balanced by something like balanced by powder pink and with bright white accents.

 5. Apricot and grey

 If you have a neutral colour scheme in your bedroom, add just a few touches of pastels as accents for a calm monochrome vibe.
 You could even paint the floorboards a soft pastel tone.
 But an easier option is to change the bedding, such as with pale apricot and muted grey linen.
 Add texture with rattan elements, a rug, patterned throws and a cascading plant.
 (Want to know what plant will survive in your room?
 Make sure you look at these bedroom plant ideas.)